 - Cut butter into flour:

-- Using cold butter, cut the butter into the flour and work it until coarse crumbs form.
+- Using cold butter, cut the butter into the flour and work it until coarse crumbs form (you want the butter mixture to be the size of peas).
 The pea-sized butter pieces will help the dough be extra flaky and tender.

-- Sour Cream: Sour cream (or greek yogurt) is an integral part of the recipe, because it not only adds flavor and texture, it keeps the dough moist and makes for extra tender cranberry orange scones.
+- Sour Cream: Sour cream (or greek yogurt) is an integral part of the recipe, because it not only adds flavor and texture, it keeps the dough moist and makes for extra tender orange and cranberry scones.

 - Liquid: The heavy cream, egg, and orange juice keeps these very moist.